anisirouleau/writingexercise/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

       name: example-redis-config
     name: config
 ```

-This has the net effect of exposing the data in `data.redis-config` from the `example-redis-config`
+If the Redis pod matches the snippets above, the ConfigMap has been correctly added as `redis.conf`.

-ConfigMap above as `/redis-master/redis.conf` inside the Pod.
+### Step 3: Review current configuration

-Examine the created objects:
+Let's check how the Redis pod is currently configured, starting with the ConfigMap:

 ```shell
 kubectl get pod/redis configmap/example-redis-config
 ```

-You should see the following output:
+You should get the following output:

 ```
 NAME        READY   STATUS    RESTARTS   AGE